aldass/frontend-guidelines/README.md

 ### Performance

 Favor readability, correctness and expressiveness over performance.
 JavaScript will basically never be your performance bottleneck.
-Optimize things like image compression, network access and `DOM` reflows instead.
+Optimize things like image compression, network access and `DOM` re-flows instead.
 If you remember just one guideline from this document, choose this one.

 ```javascript
 // bad (albeit way faster)